 The STAR+PLUS Home and Community Based Services (HCBS) program does not pay for over-the-counter drugs, with or without a prescription or statement from a physician or health professional.
 Over-the-counter drugs are generally considered medications that may be sold to a customer without a prescription and do not require the direct supervision of a physician or health professional.
 Common over-the-counter medications include pain relievers, decongestants, antihistamines, cough medicines, vitamins, minerals and herbal supplements.
 This list is not all inclusive.

-Medications, including over-the-counter drugs not covered through the Texas Health and Human Services Commission (HHSC) Vendor Drug Program, Medicare Part D or other third-party resources, cannot be paid for by the STAR+PLUS HCBS program.
+Medications, including over-the-counter drugs not covered through the Texas Health and Human Services Commission (HHSC) Vendor Drug Program (VDP), Medicare Part D or other third-party resources (TPR), cannot be paid for by the STAR+PLUS HCBS program.
 Refer to Section 3121, Prescription Drugs, for additional information.

 3123 Incurred Medical Expenses